-- Biomass.
-Biomass is non-fossilized and biodegradable organic material originating from plants, animals and microorganisms.
+Biomass.
+Biomass refers to non-fossilized and biodegradable organic material originating from plants, animals and microorganisms.
 This shall also include products, by-products, residues and waste from agriculture, forestry and related industries as well as the non-fossilized and biodegradable organic fractions of industrial and municipal wastes.
-Biomass also includes gases and liquids recovered from the decomposition of non-fossilized and biodegradable organic material. - Biomass residues.
+Biomass also includes gases and liquids recovered from the decomposition of non-fossilized and biodegradable organic material.

+Biomass residues.
 Biomass residues are defined as biomass that is a by-product, residue or waste stream from agriculture, forestry and related industries.
-This shall not include municipal waste or other wastes that contain fossilized and/or non-biodegradable material (small fractions of inert inorganic material like soil or sands may be included). - Renewable biomass.
-The latest approved definition by the EB applies. - Alternative fuels.
-Alternative fuels include the following fuel types:
+This shall not include municipal waste or other wastes that contain fossilized and/or non-biodegradable material (small fractions of inert inorganic material like soil or sands may be included).

+Renewable biomass.
+The latest approved definition by the EB applies.